apaz-cli/apaz-cli.github.io/blog/A_Treatise_On_ML_Data_Infrastructure.md

 You can probably process a few terabytes this way if you leave it overnight.
 But it isn't enough.
 You crave more.
 NEED more.

 There's also the question of where you got the data in the first place.
 Web scraper, probably?
 That can only go so fast.
+You'll get rate limited, or bottlenecked on transfer speeds, or something.
+There are bottlenecks everywhere.

 Clearly the only thing to do is to scale out to many machines.
 But this raises its own challenges.

-## Designing For Arbitrary Scale

-* Database problems

-* Producer Consumer Problem

-* Asynchrony

-## Fault Tolerance
+## Achieving Performance and Fault Tolerance

+The above sounds kinda basic.
+And actually, it really is.
+The problem is that to do this at scale you have to get everything right, and if you don't you will eventually burn for it.
+Drives fail.
+Networks are spotty.
+If you don't figure this out, you will regret it.

 * Shoot any machine in the head and keep going

 * Data coherence (leave in valid state)

+* Database problems

+* Producer Consumer Problem/Asynchrony

 ## Putting It All Together